Chicago-Kent College of Law

-Chicago-Kent College of Law is the law school of the Illinois Institute of Technology, a private research university in Chicago, Illinois.
-It is the second oldest law school in the state of Illinois.
-In 2023, Chicago-Kent was ranked 94th among U.S. law schools by U.S. News & World Report and its trial advocacy program is ranked as the 7th best program in the United States.
+The Chicago-Kent College of Law is the law school of the Illinois Institute of Technology, a private research university in Chicago, Illinois.
+It is the second oldest law school in the state of Illinois (after Northwestern Law).

 Chicago-Kent was founded in 1888 by Justice Joseph M. Bailey.
-Today, it employs more than 140 faculty members and hosts more than 700 students in its Juris Doctor program, Master of Laws, and joint degree programs.The school is recognized for its three-year legal writing curriculum and offers J.D. concentrations in business law, criminal litigation, environmental and energy law, intellectual property, labor and employment, and privacy law.
+Today, it employs more than 140 faculty members and hosts more than 700 students in its Juris Doctor program, Master of Laws, and joint degree programs.
+The school is recognized for its three-year legal writing curriculum and offers J.D. concentrations in business law, criminal litigation, environmental and energy law, intellectual property, labor and employment, and privacy law.

-The law school's chief publication is the Chicago-Kent Law Review, which publishes one volume of three issues each year.
-The law review has received contributions from U.S. Supreme Court Justice John Paul Stevens, Circuit Judge Richard A. Posner, and author Michael Crichton.
-Students at Chicago-Kent publish five other legal journals on an annual basis, including the Chicago-Kent Journal of Intellectual Property and the Seventh Circuit Review.

 History

-Chicago-Kent College of Law was founded in 1888 by Appellate Judge Thomas Moran and Judge Joseph Bailey.
+Chicago College of Law was founded in 1888 by Appellate Judge Thomas Moran and Judge Joseph Bailey.
 The classes started in the judges' chambers to prepare men and women for the newly instituted Illinois bar examination.
 A year later, in 1888, the Chicago College of Law was incorporated.
-In 1891, Emma Baumann graduated from Chicago College of Law, becoming the first woman to earn a law degree from the school.
+In 1891, Emma Baumann became the first woman to graduate from the school.
 Ida Platt, in 1894, graduated with honors and also became the first black woman admitted to the Illinois bar.
+From 1889 to 1892 the Chicago College of Law was affiliated with Lake Forest University as its legal department.

-During the same period, Marshall D. Ewell, former dean of Northwestern University Law School, returned to academia to found Kent College of Law, which was named after Chancellor James Kent, author of Commentaries on American Law, a classic in early American legal scholarship.
-Within 10 years, the Chicago College of Law and Kent College of Law merged to form Chicago-Kent College of Law.
+During the same period, Marshall D. Ewell, formerly on the faculty of Union College of Law, founded Kent College of Law, which was named after Chancellor James Kent, author of Commentaries on American Law, a classic in early American legal scholarship.
+Within ten years, the Chicago College of Law and Kent College of Law merged to form Chicago-Kent College of Law.
+The law school's chief publication is the Chicago-Kent Law Review, which publishes one volume of three issues each year.
+The law review has received contributions from U.S. Supreme Court Justice John Paul Stevens, Circuit Judge Richard A. Posner, and author Michael Crichton.
+Students at Chicago-Kent publish five other legal journals on an annual basis, including the Chicago-Kent Journal of Intellectual Property and the Seventh Circuit Review.